jja08111/one_ui_scroll_view/README.md

 # One Ui Scroll View
-The NestedScrollView that works like Samsung ONE UI's extendable AppBar.
+The NestedScrollView works like Samsung ONE UI's extendable AppBar.
+I recommand using the [one_ui plugin](https://github.com/tockiib/one_ui) instead of this.

 # EXAMPLE
 ![example](assets/one_ui_scroll_view.gif)